Frenchburg School Campus

 The Frenchburg School Campus, located on U.S. Route 460 in Frenchburg, Kentucky, was built in 1909.
 It was listed on the National Register of Historic Places in 1978.
 It included six contributing buildings on 12 acre.

 The main six buildings are a gymnasium, the Jane Cook Hospital, a Girl's Dormitory, the school building, a manual training shop, and a teacher's residence.
-It has also been known as United Presbyterian Center.
+It has also been known as the United Presbyterian Center.
 It was a medical and educational mission project of the United Presbyterian Church.
 The complex includes Colonial Revival, Classical Revival, and Georgian Revival architecture.